Cholesbury-cum-St Leonards

-Cholesbury-cum-St Leonards is a civil parish in the Chiltern district of the English county of Buckinghamshire.
+Cholesbury-cum-St Leonards is a civil parish in the English county of Buckinghamshire.
 It lies in the Chiltern Hills just to the north of Chesham, on the boundary with Hertfordshire.

 It comprises the hamlet of Buckland Common, and the villages of Cholesbury, Hawridge and St Leonards (with Lane Ends hamlet) which were brought together as part of the local government reorganisation in April 1934.
 The parish has since increased in size through the annexing of additional parcels of land which previously were part of Chesham, Ashley Green and Drayton Beauchamp.
+From 1974 to 2021 it was in the Chiltern district.

 History

 In common with many other villages close to the scarp of the Chiltern Hills, the parishes formed from the ancient manors and estates ran from the fertile Vale of Aylesbury up the step wooded slope onto the Chiltern plateau and dip slope.
 They are collectively known by the social geographic term of strip parishes.
 Over time the upland communities, which had originally been temporary outposts connected to summer agricultural activity (transhumance), became distinct, permanent settlements.

 Prior to 1934, the local government arrangements covering the area of the present-day parish were distributed across several civil parishes.
 Cholesbury has historical associations with Drayton Beauchamp, becoming an autonomous manor and parish from the 14th century.
 Meanwhile, Hawridge, which has historic associations with Marsworth despite the two settlements being separated by a narrow strip of land in Hertfordshire, became an autonomous unit from around the 16th century.
 The other two main settlements of the modern-day parish, prior to 1934, were the upland portions of two other parishes.
 St Leonards had been part of a civil parish with Aston Clinton (for a time known as Aston Clinton St Leonards).
 The hamlet of Buckland Common had been within the parish of Buckland.
 Additionally, as part of a contemporary county boundary changes, a narrow strip of mainly arable fields and woodland plantation which ran adjacent to the county boundary was transferred from Drayton Beauchamp parish, as was part of the hamlet of Heath End, a small parcel of land previously in Wingginton parish in Hertfordshire.
 More recently, a section of land formerly part of Chesham parish has become incorporated at the Hawridge end of the parish.